No further order on Conor McGregor following affidavits on CCTV footage

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Mr McGregor had previously been ordered by an Irish court not to share the CCTV footage which was used in the civil case against him, in which a jury found he had raped a woman in Dublin six years ago.
+Mr McGregor now faces an additional legal bill after previously being ordered by an Irish court not to share the CCTV footage which was used in the civil case against him.

 Nikita Hand, also known as Nikita Ni Laimhin, won her claim for damages against Mr McGregor after accusing the professional fighter of raping her in a Dublin hotel in December 2018.

-Ms Hand, 35, was awarded damages and costs after a three-week trial last year.
+Ms Hand, 35, was awarded damages and costs after a three-week trial last year in which the jury found him civilly liable for assault.

-In January, the High Court in Dublin made an order directing Mr McGregor not to disseminate the footage and to give back or destroy any copies he had.
+In January, a judge at the High Court in Dublin said the jury had “conclusively determined” that Mr McGregor had raped Ms Hand and made an order directing the fighter not to disseminate CCTV footage used in the trial and to give back or destroy any copies he had.

 The comments were attributed to Gabriel Ernesto Rapisarda, who Mr Justice Alexander Owens said was a business associate of Mr McGregor.